Exeexe93/CS3219-Assignment-B/README.md

 2) Clone the code from [github repository](https://github.com/Exeexe93/CS3219-Assignment-B.git)

-3) After cloning the code, you are required to install the relevant node modules via command prompt using **npm install** at the the same directory as index.js.
+3) After cloning the code, change directory to the application folder by **cd application**.

+4) Then, you are required to install the relevant node modules via command prompt using **npm install**.

-4) You could run the Mongodb database by **nodemon index**.
+5) You could run the Mongodb database by **nodemon index**.

-5) Afterwards, we could start accessing the PostMan to communicate with our database.
+6) Afterwards, we could start accessing the PostMan to communicate with our database.

-6) In the PostMan, we could communicate with our database by the different functions via the following url address:
+7) In the PostMan, we could communicate with our database by the different functions via the following url address:

 * http:///localhost:8080/api/contacts